yousefmadani/Portfolio-Optimisation/README.md

 - Images optimised and pizzeria.jpg resized
 - Optimisation of the ‘for’ loop in ‘changePizzaSizes’ function
 - ‘querySelectorAll’ changed to ‘getElementsByClassName’
+- Optimisation of the ‘for’ loop in the ‘updatePositions‘ function
 - Number of moving pizza’s on (line 545) reduced to 25

 #### The page can be accesed here: https://yousefmadani.github.io/Portfolio-Optimisation/views/pizza.html